 Wild at Heart operates in partnership with the Walden Animal Hospital in Lively, Ontario.
 The veterinarians, veterinary technicians and staff of the Walden Animal Hospital donate their time and expertise to provide professional care for the animals we treat.
 After emergency treatment, our dedicated volunteers care for the animals around the clock until they can be released.

-Wild at Heart has four committees that work to accomplish different parts of our mission, take part in specialized projects, and help our organization continue our success!
+Wild at Heart has five committees that work to accomplish different parts of our mission, take part in specialized projects, and help our organization continue our success!

 Our committees are:

 If you would like to learn more about a committee or if you are interested in joining one, please email us!